Don’t be one of the crowd; be one of our crowd!

 The Festival actively welcomes applications from people with diverse backgrounds, life experiences and career paths.
-We are keen to encourage young, non-White, female and non-cisgender, neurodivergent and disabled people -and those straddling these groups- to join and diversify our Board; in other words we welcome people from marginalised communities.
+We’re keen to encourage young, non-White, female and non-cisgender, neurodivergent and disabled people -and those straddling these groups- to join and diversify our Board; in other words we welcome people from marginalised communities.
 We want to better represent the communities we serve and bring new voices and lived-experiences to our table.
 An Irish connection is desirable, but not essential.
 We are particularly keen to recruit first-time Trustees, who will reinvigorate governance and challenge received/perceived wisdoms and assumptions.
-We are open to change -and to changing- and we’re learning all the time.
-If we have already created a barrier for you, please share this with us; your experience could help us transform to help others.
+We’re open to change -and to changing- and we’re learning all the time.
+If we’ve already created a barrier for you, please share this with us; your experience could help us transform to help others.

 What is our focus?

-We will provide support and mentoring for new Trustees to help you realise your potential.
-We are more focused on your opinions and insights than your professional experience/background, which will be reviewed as part of our due-diligence, but senior leadership (or equivalent) is not essential for you to apply (unless that is a particular hook on which you are mounting your application).
+We’ll provide support and mentoring for new Trustees to help you realise your potential.
+We’re more focused on your opinions and insights than your professional experience/background, which will be reviewed as part of our due-diligence, but senior leadership (or equivalent) is not essential for you to apply (unless that is a particular hook on which you are mounting your application).
 Your ideas, commitment and willingness to deliver agreed actions are paramount.

-Consequently, the Board seek Trustees who will shape an exciting future for the Festival.
-You will have the potential to make waves through innovative and creative approaches to charity work.
-If you are enthusiastic about playing a key role and have the desire, passion and skills we are looking for, please contact our Chair, John Chandler (+44 (0) 7762 943 697) or another of our trustees, Siubhán (using this email), for an informal discussion.
-We highly recommend this for anyone with questions about the role of a Trustee or those wanting to know more about Festival specifics before making an application.
+Consequently, the Board seek trustees who will shape an exciting future for the Festival.
+You’ll have the potential to make waves using innovative and creative approaches to charity work.
+If you’re enthusiastic about playing a key role and have the desire, passion and skills we are looking for, please contact our company secretary, John Chandler (+44 (0) 7762 943 697 or by using this email), for an informal discussion.
+We highly recommend this for anyone with questions about the role of a trustee or those wanting to know more about Festival specifics before making an application.
 Such introductory conversations are viewed favourably.

 What is the commitment?

-Trustees will attend up to 12 Board meetings per year, normally held early in the evening of standard business days.
-There will be ‘away days’ and further duties, but the main responsibility outside formal meetings is ordinarily via email.
-Formal meetings are via Zoom, with two in-person meetings per year, plus exceptional meetings and training.
+Trustees will attend up to a maximum of 12 Board meetings per year, normally held early in the evening of standard business days.
+There will be ‘away days’ and further duties, but the main responsibility outside standard meetings is ordinarily via email.
+Standard meetings are via Zoom, with two in-person meetings per year, plus exceptional meetings and training.
 Travel expenses may be paid if agreed in advance.

 To assist with your application, we have developed a short Recruitment Pack, which we recommend all applicants read.
 It provides some board infromation about the Festival and some key documents for further reading.

-Image top right, left-to-right: John Chandler (Festival Chair), Emma Smith (Festival Artistic Director and CEO), Minister Simon Coveney TD and Ireland’s General Consul, Sarah Mangan, celebrate the opening of Ireland’s northern consulate at Liverpool Irish Centre, Oct 2021.
+Image top: right, left-to-right: John Chandler (Former Festival Chair, present company secretary), Emma Smith (Festival Artistic Director and CEO), Minister Simon Coveney TD and Ireland’s General Consul, Sarah Mangan, celebrate the opening of Ireland’s northern consulate at Liverpool Irish Centre, Oct 2021.
 Image mid-page: Below: Festival posters on street hoardings give us a city presence.